The Sunshine Vitamin

 Vitamin D (Calcitriol) is not just a vitamin but is also considered a steroid hormone – because the body can manufacture it.
 This fat-soluble vitamin plays an essential role in the health of the entire body where Vitamin D receptors (VDR) have been found throughout the body including tissues as well as bone.

-There are many contributing factors which lead to a Vitamin D deficiency.
+There are many contributing factors which lead to this deficiency.

 Why is it called the “sunshine vitamin”?
-Vitamin D is actually made by the body, but ONLY in exposure to sunlight.
+It is actually made by the body, but ONLY in exposure to sunlight.
 The skin must be exposed to UVB rays in order for this to occur.

 Sunlight reacts to a cholesterol-like compound in the skin known as 7‑dehydrocholesterol creating Vitamin D3 (cholecalciferol), hence the term “sunshine vitamin”.
 However, this is not the whole picture — this vitamin also requires liver + kidney participation in order to function optimally within the body.
 Vitamin D3 is converted by enzymes in the liver to 25-OHD3 which can be 2 – 5 times more potent than cholecalciferol itself, next then kidneys then convert the 25- OHD3 to 1,25 – (OH)2D3, which is now 10 times more potent than cholecalciferol .
 This particular vitamin requires whole body participation as well as a healthy liver and kidneys.